SDG-data/SDGs/README.md

-> To see the main visualization, you can use [this rendering linker](https://rawgit.com/SDG-data/SDGs/master/index.html).
+> To visualize this data, go to e.g. [this website](http://sdg-data.github.io/web/) which comes from the [website code repository](https://github.com/SDG-data/web)

 # SDGs
 Data for the Sustainable Development Goals.

 A machine readable format for the Goals and Indicators for the SDGs, becuase I could not find one.

-Source is, for the moment https://sustainabledevelopment.un.org/sdgsproposal

-If you want to contribute, please make a branch a send a Pull request.
+Sources are declared.
+If you have any update, please submit a Pull Request.

-MIT License.